mrpsharp/mrpsharp.org/fifth-form/waves-1.md

 4. A wave passes across a pond causing a pond-skater to move up and down 3 times in two seconds.
 What are the time period and frequency of the wave?

-5. I musical insrument produces a sound wave with a frequency of 550 Hz.
+5. A musical insrument produces a sound wave with a frequency of 550 Hz.
 Give your answer in milliseconds.